By Santi, Head Van Engineer, January 19, 2026

 How Sprinter-specific systems differ from other RV chassis

-Sprinters are diesel-forward platforms.
-That means turbochargers, EGR/DPF/DEF systems, and high-pressure fuel systems (Car and Driver) show up more often than on gas-based conversions.
-Frame and underbody construction is generally more vulnerable to salt and rock impact in certain areas, so we focus inspection effort accordingly.
+Sprinters are diesel-focused platforms.
+That means turbochargers, EGR/DPF/DEF systems, and high-pressure fuel systems (Car and Driver) appear more often than on gas-powered conversions.
+Frame and bottom construction is usually more prone to salt and rock impact in certain areas, so we focus inspection effort accordingly.

 Top-Level Pre-Purchase Checklist (Quick Read)